My Favorite Paris Hotels

 We’ve covered our favorite neighborhoods to visit and stay in more detail above, but with more time the following districts are also worth checking out.

-• Disneyland Paris: Those familiar with Disney’s US parks might balk at visiting the Paris version, but kids still love Europe’s most popular theme park, some 20 miles east of the city center.
+- Disneyland Paris: Those familiar with Disney’s US parks might balk at visiting the Paris version, but kids still love Europe’s most popular theme park, some 20 miles east of the city center.
 Comprising Disneyland Park and Walt Disney Studios Park, it’s a relatively easy day trip by train (to Marne-la-Vallee Chessy station) or via the Disneyland Paris Express bus (45 min).
-Alternatively, there are six Disney hotels on site (with a seventh, the Disneyland Hotel, reopening in 2024), plus an array of cheaper accommodation just outside the park – Hotel l’Elysee Val d’Europe is the best option.
+Alternatively, there are seven Disney hotels on site, plus an array of cheaper accommodation just outside the park – Hotel l’Elysee Val d’Europe is the best option.

-• There’s not much point in staying at either of the city’s airports unless you have an early flight or arrive very late.
+- There’s not much point in staying at either of the city’s airports unless you have an early flight or arrive very late.
 It makes more sense for Orly Airport, as getting to and from Orly (10 miles south of the city center) can be time-consuming by public transport.
 The best option here is the Novotel Coeur d’Orly.
-Charles de Gaulle Airport has a more convenient direct train link to Gare du Nord (around 35 minutes), but if you do need to stay here, the best option is the citizenM Charles de Gaulle.
+Charles de Gaulle Airport has a more convenient direct train link to Gare du Nord (around 35 minutes), but if you do need to stay here, the best option is the Sheraton Paris Charles de Gaulle Airport Hotel – the only hotel inside the terminal and located directly above the RER train to central Paris.

 Paris Travel Tips